What Is vmlinuz? The Linux Kernel File Explained

 When compiling the kernel, the command make bzImage is often used.
 Many people think that bz stands for bzip2 compression.
 Nothing could be further from the truth!

-Historically, the first compressed kernel image was called zImage (from “zlib Image”).
+Historically, the first compressed kernel image was called zImage (from “compressed Image” – “z” as in gzip compression).
 However, it had a limitation – the entire compressed kernel had to fit into the first 640 KB of memory.
 As the kernel grew, this became a problem.

 Summary

 The vmlinuz file is the heart of our system during startup.
 Its name and format are the result of decades of Linux kernel evolution – from simple beginnings, through the addition of virtual memory, to the need to load ever larger and more complex kernels.
-It’s a small file with a big history!
+And if someone asks you “is vmlinuz the same as bzImage?” — you can confidently answer: yes, it’s the same file, just under a different name.